gingeyscience/gingeyscience.github.io/_pages/cv.md

 Education
 ======
-* B.Sc. in Genetics, University of Otago, 2019
+* BSc. in Genetics, University of Otago, 2019
 * DipLang. in Spanish, University of Otago, 2019
 * PGDipSci in Genetics, Univeristy of Otago, 2020
 * MSc in Microbiology, Univeristy of Otago, 2022 (expected)